 The correct setup, preparation and shipping of your items to our fulfilment centres will determine how long it takes for them to become available for sale and distribution.
 We want to help you make sure your stock arrives safely and is processed quickly.
-Please read this document and if you have any queries or concerns, contact your Fulfilment Expert who is on-hand to assist.
+Please read this document and if you have any queries or concerns, contact your Customer Success Manager or Customer Services who are on-hand to assist.
 By adhering to operational guidelines and using the functionality of the fulfilmentcrowd platform, you can expect:

 Inventory received, processed and presented for sale rapidly

 Stock discrepancies and supplier issues identified for resolution

 Maintenance of highly-accurate stock levels and propagation across your channels

 Reporting insight that drives better buying, pricing and marketing decisions

 Unless otherwise stated and agreed in writing all deliveries of stock shall be subject to the applicable receipting charges.
 This includes new inventory presented during the on-boarding process and wrongly delivered items.

 Due to size of shipment and unknown variables, the initial receipt of stock for new customers is excluded from our standard service level agreements.
 Once delivered, your Customer Success Manager will liaise with operations to assess the level of compliance and provide an estimate of time required to complete the reconciliation and put away.

 Firstly, you will need to create the Products on the fulfilmentcrowd platform.
 This can be done manually by creating each item and profiling it with the required data or via a data upload using an Excel spreadsheet template.
 For ‘standard’ items that have no variants such as size or colour, the minimum fields that we require are as follows: